hucebot/words2contact/README.md

 Official implementation of the paper *"Words2Contact: Identifying Support Contacts from Verbal Instructions Using Foundation Models"* presented at IEEE-RAS Humanoids 2024.

 This repository contains the implementation of the LLMs/VLMs part of the project.
-For the multi-contact whole-body controller, please contact the authors.
+For the multi-contact whole-body controller, please visit [this repo](https://github.com/hucebot/seiko_controller_code).

 For more details, visit the [paper website](https://hucebot.github.io/words2contact_website/).